-You’ve heard of animals that can lose and then regenerate a tail or limb.
-But scientists reporting in the journal Current Biology today (March 8, 2021) have now discovered two species of sacoglossan sea slug that can do even better, shedding and then regenerating a whole new body complete with the heart and other internal organs.
-The researchers also suggest that the slugs may use the photosynthetic ability of chloroplasts they incorporate from the algae in their diet to survive long enough for regeneration.
+You’ve probably heard of animals, such as the axolotl, that can lose and then regenerate a tail or limb.
+But researchers reporting in the journal Current Biology today (March 8, 2021) have now discovered two species of sacoglossan sea slug that can do even better, shedding and then regenerating a whole new body complete with the heart and other internal organs.
+The scientists also suggest that the slugs may use the photosynthetic ability of chloroplasts they incorporate from the algae in their diet to survive long enough for regeneration.

 “We were surprised to see the head moving just after autotomy,” said Sayaka Mitoh of Nara Women’s University in Japan.
 “We thought that it would die soon without a heart and other important organs, but we were surprised again to find that it regenerated the whole body.”